xiaoyeziji/ide/intl.en-US/User Guide/Data Integration/Task Configuration/Configure Writer plug-in/Configure AnalyticDB(ADS) writer.md

     To ensure your data security, only the data from the MaxCompute Project in which the operator is the project owner or MaxCompute table owner can be imported to AnalyticDB.
 Most of private clouds have no such restriction.

--   If the source table is of other table types such as RDS, at least the Load Data permission needs to be granted to cloud-data-pipeline@aliyun-inner.com in AnalyticDB.
--   If the source table is synchronized from RDS to AnalyticDB, it can only run on the default machine.
+-   ADS Writer only supports being written from MaxCompute data source.
+If other data sources need to be written to ADS, write to MaxCompute first and then write to ADS.

 ## ​Parameter description​ {#section_jn2_gqh_p2b .section}